tanayatipre/GEMSQL-End-To-End-Text-to-SQL-LLM-Application/README.md

 ## Key Features

--**Natural Language Processing:** Converts user queries in natural language into SQL statements.
+- **Natural Language Processing:** Converts user queries in natural language into SQL statements.

--**Integration with Google Gemini Pro:** Utilizes advanced AI capabilities for accurate query translation.
+- **Integration with Google Gemini Pro:** Utilizes advanced AI capabilities for accurate query translation.

--**Customizable Database:** Users can change the database schema and modify examples to train the model with different datasets.
+- **Customizable Database:** Users can change the database schema and modify examples to train the model with different datasets.

--**Interactive User Interface:** Built with Streamlit for a seamless user experience.
+- **Interactive User Interface:** Built with Streamlit for a seamless user experience.

 ## Requirement

--**Google Gemini Pro API Key:** Required for AI-driven query translation.
+- **Google Gemini Pro API Key:** Required for AI-driven query translation.

 ## References